A Comprehensive Study on Large Language Models for Mutation Testing: Discussion

-In Section~\ref{sec:eval}, we did not restrict the number of mutations generated by each approach.
-To study the performance of each approach under fixed quantity conditions, we followed the setting of existing study~\cite{tian2022learning,hariri2019comparing} and limited the number of mutations generated by all methods to the minimum produced by $\mu$Bert~\cite{degiovanni2022mubert}, which is 16,785.
-For counts exceeding this number, we randomly selected the specified number of mutations for analysis.
+In Section~\ref{sec:eval}, we did not restrict the number of mutants generated by each approach.
+To study the performance of each approach under fixed quantity conditions, we followed the setting of the existing studies~\cite{tian2022learning,hariri2019comparing} and limited the number of mutants generated by all methods to the minimum produced by $\mu$BERT~\cite{degiovanni2022mubert}, which is 11397.
+This ensures a fair comparison across approaches by controlling for differences in mutant counts, thereby eliminating the potential bias that methods generating more mutants might appear to perform better simply due to quantity rather than quality.
+For counts exceeding this number, we randomly selected the specified number of mutants for analysis.
 We conducted 10 rounds of random sampling comparisons, and the results are presented in \tabref{same-number}.

-Therefore, under fixed quantity conditions, the mutations generated by GPT-3.5-Turbo are still the closest to real bugs in behavior.
+Under a fixed number of mutants, we observe that LLMut (DS-671b) continues to deliver the best performance in both real bug detection rate and average Ochiai coefficient, with LLMut (GPT-4o) following closely.
+LLMorpheus (DS-671b) and LLMorpheus (GPT-4o) achieve the highest coupling rates.
+In terms of validity metrics—compilability rate and duplicate mutant rate—BugFarm (DS-671b) performs the best among all LLM-based approaches.
+These findings indicate that, when controlling for the number of generated mutants, \textbf{different LLM-based approaches (e.g., LLMut, LLMorpheus, and BugFarm) exhibit distinct strengths rather than a single universally superior approach}.